The Palani Lord Murugan Temple

 - According to mythology, the idol of Lord Murugan is made with a mixture of nine poisonous substances that, when combined in a particular proportion, give an eternal remedy to heal people’s bodies and minds throughout this kali yuga.

 - A stone pedestal supports the idol of lord Murugan with an arch showing the god in the appearance he adopted at Palani.

 Story Behind Palani Temple

 Kartikeya did three rounds of the globe while sitting atop his peacock.
 Ganesha chose to take the more sensible path of action and claim that everything in the world is a creation of his parents; Shiva and Parvati are delighted by Ganesha and the fruit handed to him.
 When Karthikeya learned about this, Kartikeya became furious to realize that his efforts had been in vain.
 He moved away from Kailash and made a home in the Palani Hills of southern India.
-After feeling the need to leave his boyhood behind, he meditated to understand himself better.
+After needing to leave his boyhood behind, he meditated to better understand himself.